 The world is not monochrome.

-The history of color photography.
+The history of colour photography.

-It was a long road from black-and-white film photography to the vibrant colored images we see today.
+It was a long road from black-and-white film photography to the vibrant coloured images we see today.
 Long before the digital camera, the very first photographers took black-and-white images as early as the mid-1830s.
 Called daguerreotypes, these were made on polished metal plates using a photographic process involving extremely long exposure times and light-sensitive chemicals.
 Black-and-white photography evolved and remained popular through the first World War.

 From time consuming to Time Magazine.